 The bills were referred to three committees in both chambers.
 The bills received clarifying amendments.
-The Senate bill was heard in Rules committee agenda and passed favorably.
-It is now on the Senate Calendar eligible to move to the floor.
-The House bill is now in Health Care Facilities & Systems subcommittee, which is the second of its 3 stops.
+The Senate bill was passed off the Senate floor and is now in messages to the House.
+The House bill passed all of its committees and is now on the calendar.
+This bill is in a position to pass.